 - Make mashed potatoes.
 Divide mashed potatoes over the 2 plates and make a well in center of each.
 Divide the chicken into each mashed potatoes well and pour sauce over chicken and garnish with parsley and lemon slice.

-3. Either make the smashed potatoes from scratch or make per your favorite boxed brand to serve two.
+- Either make mashed potatoes from scratch or make per your favorite boxed brand to serve two.